 - Feel drowsy or confused.
 You’ll stay in the recovery room until this passes

-- Have watery, loose bowel movements (diarrhea) for 3 to 5 days
+- You may have watery, loose bowel movements (diarrhea) for 3 to 5 days.

 - Do not drink alcohol for 24 hours after your procedure.

-- Take the Band-Aid® off that night or the morning after the block.
+- You can take the Band-Aid® off the night of or the morning after the block.

-- You may shower the day after your procedure.
+- You can shower the day after your procedure.